 MDMA comes in a wide variety of shapes, colors, and sizes.
 It can be a tablet (pill), a powder, or a crystal.
-In pill form, there are a ton of variations because of the different ingredients that are used to bind the crystalline powder.
+In pill form, there are many variations because of the different ingredients used to bind the crystalline powder.

 MDMA has been called many things over the course of its history.
 It has taken on various street names partially so those who make and sell it can avoid being caught and prosecuted by law enforcement officials.
 Some of those include:

 - Lovers Speed

 - E/ E-bomb